kmugrage/gocd.github.io/_posts/2014-06-05-using-go-cd-with-custom-certificates.md

 ## Step 3: Importing the PKCS12 store into the Java Keystore

-Once you have the site.pkcs12 file, you would need to import this keystore into the java keystore that Go uses.
+Once you have the site.pkcs12 file, you would need to import this keystore into the java keystore that GoCD uses.
 We will use the **keytool** utility that ships with Java.

 > Note: Destination keystore password **must** be set to **serverKeystorepa55w0rd**